wafaehamdaoui/PlatformWeb/README.md

 Again an error occured because student_user do not have right to Update rows in Demandes table.

+#### In the event of a database failure or in the event of a sudden server shutdown, how can we restore the data?
-#### Now to see all database transactions and modifications we can use Log Files
+#### Answer :to see all database transactions and modifications we can use Log Files

 ## Generate Log File For each user :

  Log file records all the INSERT, UPDATE, and DELETE query operations performed on a database.

+ ### Generate Log File for user_admin :
- Generate Log File for user_admin :
+ ### Generate Log File for user_admin :

+Now My project is ready to deploy it using for examples render web site, we just need to get license to migrate our database to oracle database cloud.

+### conclusion:
+`From a personal point of view`, this project allowed me to get new skills and familiarize myself a little more with oracle ddatabase.
+This experience will be an asset for the pursuit of my studies and for my professional career.

+                                             Thank you for your attention!